How to Track Your Period and Why It's Important?

 — Approximately day 1-12 of cycle

-The follicular phase is the first half of the cycle from day 1 bleed until ovulation.
-In this phase, as the name suggests, follicles in the ovaries (which each contain an immature egg) begin to ripen and grow, thanks to the release of follicle-stimulating hormone from the brain.
-Toward the end of this phase levels of follicle stimulating hormone begin to decrease and only one dominant follicle continues to develop.
+The follicular phase is the first half of the cycle from day 1, bleeding until ovulation.
+In this phase, as the name suggests, follicles in the ovaries (each containing an immature egg) begin to ripen and grow, thanks to the release of follicle-stimulating hormone from the brain.
+Toward the end of this phase, levels of follicle-stimulating hormone begin to decrease, and only one dominant follicle continues to develop.
 The dominant follicle produces oestrogen.

-What’s happening to my body: The follicular phase is the first half of the cycle from day 1 bleed until ovulation.
-In this phase, as the name suggests, follicles in the ovaries (which each contain an immature egg) begin to ripen and grow, thanks to the release of follicle-stimulating hormone from the brain.
-Toward the end of this phase levels of follicle stimulating hormone begin to decrease and only one dominant follicle continues to develop.
+What’s happening to my body: The follicular phase is the first half of the cycle from day 1, bleeding until ovulation.
+In this phase, as the name suggests, follicles in the ovaries (each containing an immature egg) begin to ripen and grow, thanks to the release of follicle-stimulating hormone from the brain.
+Toward the end of this phase, levels of follicle-stimulating hormone begin to decrease, and only one dominant follicle continues to develop.
 The dominant follicle produces oestrogen.

-How can I expect to feel: Your energy will begin increasing, you may feel more social, motivated and focused as your oestrogen begins to rise.
-If you have taken it slowly in the menstrual phase you will feel refreshed and ready to face the world again.
+How can I expect to feel?
+Your energy will begin increasing, and you may feel more social, motivated, and focused as your oestrogen rises.
+If you have taken it slowly during the menstrual phase, you will feel refreshed and ready to face the world again.

 3. Ovulation phase